 The clients include incarcerated individuals who have been convicted of serious felony offenses.
 Some, but not all, of these clients may have either credible claims of innocence, or legal arguments with potential law reform or impact significance.
 The weekly classroom component of the course (on Tuesdays from 3:10-5:00 p.m.) integrates theory and practice by surveying the legal rules that are relevant to appellate and post-conviction practice, and critically analyzing the sometimes conflicting values that relate to notions of finality (the need to bring an end to litigation challenging convictions and sentences) and fairness (the interest in avoiding wrongful convictions and incarceration).
 In class and in the assigned readings, students will also be asked to consider questions of ethics and professional responsibility.

-Students who enroll in the course are required to attend a one day (9:00 am to 5:00 pm) Law Practice Orientation Program the Friday before the first day of the semester in which the course begins.
+Students who enroll in the course are required to attend a one day (9:00 am to 5:00 pm) Law Practice Orientation Program.
 Students who have taken the Post-Conviction Clinic or the Post-Trial Processes Clinic may not enroll in this course.

 Current & Previous Instructors:

 Fall, 2013 (Day).